 The best mountain bike gloves are one of those items of kit that you don’t really think about until you’ve got a lousy pair on your hands.
 Some riders choose not to wear them.
-However, the best MTB gloves can improve grip on your bars, protect your hands from branches and sharp plants and also prevent the ever-dreaded gravel rash on your palms if you happen to come off.
+However, the best MTB gloves can improve grip on your bars, add warmth on cold rides, protect your hands from branches and sharp plants and also prevent the ever-dreaded gravel rash on your palms if you happen to come off.

 Scroll down for a look at our pick of the best mountain bike gloves or – if you're after buying advice – you can skip to our guide on how to choose mountain bike gloves.